junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Sam hates to leave as much as back when he was still at school and Dean or their dad had to tell him they're moving again.

-Sam purses his mouth as his protest, patting Samuel on the shoulder at the time of farewell.
+Sam pouts his mouth as his protest, patting Samuel on the shoulder at the time of farewell.

 The old legendary hunter pats him back on the same spot.
 Not saying anything, but standing by the hut's door, waving.

 Dean almost feels bad for him.

 They are back at Bobby's place in a blink.
-Land on the date of April the twenty fifth, 2011.
+Landing on the date of April the twenty fifth, 2011.
 Minutes after Cas woke up from Bobby's couch and flew away from the place.

 "So the time dimension this round, it's easy to fly?"
 Dean murmurs low and only Cas can hear, as their feet touch the ground again.

 "Yes."
-Cas nods by his side.
-"Raphael isn't there anymore."
+Cas nods small by his side, steadying his stumbling footstep from the landing.

+Dean squints at him, checking him over.
+There is a fresh new tear on the back of his trench coat, but no sight of blood or wound.

+Dean raises an eyebrow at the tear while Sam strides to hug and greet Bobby.
+Cas murmurs under the breath, "It is not of import.
+I'm fine, Dean, Raphael missed, I'm faster this time.
+We're safe, for now."

-Dean is relieved, turning to hug Bobby so tight that makes the old hunter grumbles.
+Dean is relieved slightly, turning to hug Bobby so tight that makes the old hunter grumbles.

 "Alright, alright, sappy," Bobby pats his back a few times, "no need to grow girl parts, it's just three days."